gaetansenn/vue-api/apps/docs/docs/guide/composables/mapping.md

 ## Transformation Process

-1. The system first processes any wildcard fields in the `fields` array.
+1. The system first expands any wildcard fields in the `fields` array using the `expandWildcardFields` function.
-   - Wildcard fields (e.g., `*` or `level.*`) are identified and applied to the corresponding levels of the source object.
-   - This creates a base transformed object that includes all wildcard-matched properties.

-2. The system then iterates through each non-wildcard field in the `fields` array.
+2. For each field in the expanded fields array, the system applies the following rules in order:

+   a.
+If the field is a simple string (key), it directly sets the value from the source model to the new model.

+   b.
+If the field is an object (FieldObject):
+      - It checks if the source model is null or empty, or if the value for the field's key is null or undefined.
+      - If so, and a `default` value is specified, it uses the default value.
-3. For each field, it applies the following rules:
+      - If not, it proceeds with the following steps:

+   c.
+If a `path` is specified, it retrieves the value from the original source object using this custom path.

-   - If a `mapping` function is provided, it's called to transform the value.
+   d.
+If a `mapping` function is provided, it's called to transform the value.
+      - The mapping function receives the model (or scoped model if `scope` is specified), key, new model, parent model, original model, and context.

-   - If `fields` are specified for an object or array, it recursively applies the transformation.
+   e.
+If `fields` are specified for an object or array:
-   - If a `filter` is provided for array fields, it's applied to each element.
+      - For arrays, it applies any specified `filter` function to each element.
+      - It recursively applies the transformation process to each element or nested object.

-   - The `default` value is used when the source value is empty or null.
+   f.
+If no `mapping` or `fields` are specified, but a `default` value exists, it uses the source value or the default if the source is empty.

+   g.
+If the result of these operations is not undefined:
-   - If a `newKey` is specified, the transformed value is assigned to this new key.
+      - If `merge` is true, it merges the result into the new model.
+      - Otherwise, it sets the result in the new model using the specified key (or `newKey` if provided).

-4. Key formatting (e.g., camelCase) is applied if specified in the options.
+3. Throughout this process, key formatting (e.g., camelCase) is applied if specified in the options.

-5. The transformed values are assembled into the final object, potentially overwriting or adding to the wildcard-matched properties.

-6. The resulting transformed object is returned.
+4. The resulting transformed object is returned.

-This process ensures that wildcard mappings are applied first as a base, and then specific field transformations can override or add to this base.
-This allows for both broad inclusion of properties and specific customization where needed.
+This process allows for flexible data access and transformation, handling nested structures, arrays, and various transformation scenarios.
+It ensures that wildcard expansions, default values, custom paths, mappings, and nested transformations are all applied in a logical order.

 ## Advanced Features